Doruk-Aksoy/DnD/BUILDING.md

 Provides very nice context menus.

 ##### Preparing

-1. Go to cmd prompt with admin priviledges, type `just-install tortoisegit` (if you don't have it installed already).
+- **If you used Just-install:** Go to cmd prompt with admin priviledges, type `just-install tortoisegit` (if you don't have it installed already).
+- **Otherwise:** Download and install [Tortoise Git](https://tortoisegit.org/download/) to its default folder (select to download the x64 on x64 systems and x86 on x86 systems).

 ##### Installing DnD
 1. Open Windows Explorer.